 What is covered by the Code of Student Conduct and how the University investigates conduct cases.

-The Code of Student Conduct sets out how students are expected to behave and the procedures the University uses to address allegations of unacceptable behaviour by students.
+The Code of Student Conduct sets out expectations for student behaviour and the procedures the University uses to resolve matters when students' behaviour is unacceptable.

 The Code of Student Conduct applies to all students of the University.

 Student conduct cases where investigation began on or after 16 January 2023:

 Student conduct cases where investigation began before 16 January 2023:

 Summary of key changes at 16 January 2023:

 The Code of Student Conduct encourages students and members of the public to raise allegations of student misconduct with members of University staff, especially where it may be possible to address these promptly.
 For more serious or complex allegations, students and members of the public are encouraged to use the University’s Complaints Handling Procedure to request an investigation.

 Where allegations of misconduct raise immediate concerns for the safety and wellbeing of students or staff, the University can take precautionary action to protect the community, whilst the matter is being investigated, without prejudging the outcome of any investigation.
 The University will carry out a risk assessment to determine whether it is appropriate to take precautionary action and, if so, what action to take.
 Precautionary action can include restricting a student from accessing some (or all) University facilities or participating in University activities, or prohibiting a student from contacting named individuals.